-- P. G. Wodehouse, in his Jeeves and Wooster stories, has Anatole, a French chef of renown that is on the private staff of an British upperclass family.
+- P. G. Wodehouse, in his Jeeves and Wooster stories, has Anatole, a French chef of renown who is on the private staff of an upperclass British family.
 He tends to be very temperamental and prone to threatening to quit whenever he feels like his work is not being appreciated.
 Attempts by would-be employers to lure or trade for Anatole make the plots of several stories.

 - In the children's book Clarence Goes to Town they go to a french restaurant where nobody ever eats (because it's new).
-Clarence [who is a dog btw] is initally disinvited from staying in the restaurant because it might disturb the other customers.
+Clarence, being a dog, is initially disinvited from staying in the restaurant because it might disturb the other customers.
 Gascon the chef replies, "what other customers?"
 The chef makes a special meal for Clarence, who eats it in the window.
 A lot of passers-by see the dog enjoying the meal and come in to the restaurant.
 By the end of the book it's a big hit.

 - In Indulgence in Death, one victim is a famous "French" chef who was actually born in Kansas.

 - Parodied in Hogfather, where a Quirmian restaurant, to the head waiter's horror, is forced to sell old boots and mud under fake Quirmian names.
 The manager explains the situation to him:

 "Look, Bill," he said, taking him by the shoulder.
 "This isnt food.
 No one expects it to be food.
 If people wanted food theyd stay at home, isnt that so?
 They come here for the ambience.
 For the experience.
 This isnt cookery, Bill.
 This is cuisine."